mimo3000n/VSDSquadron-FPGA-Mini/Task 4/Readme.md

-# VSDSquadron-FPGA-Mini Project - Task 3
+# VSDSquadron-FPGA-Mini Project - Task 4

 ## Overview
-Develop a UART transmitter module capable of sending serial data from the FPGA to an external device.
+Implement a UART transmitter that sends data based on sensor inputs, enabling the FPGA to communicate real-time sensor data to an external device.

 ## 1: Study the Existing Code
--	Access the uart_tx project from the VSDSquadron_FM repository.
+-	Access the uart_tx_sense project from the VSDSquadron_FM repository.
--	Examine the Verilog code to understand the transmission process.
+-	Review the Verilog code to understand how sensor data is acquired and transmitted.

 <details>
 <summary>Here is a detailed explanation of the transmission process for the provided Verilog code. </summary>